Please read the Frequently Asked Questions below, then click either the “Register Now” or “Camper Portal” button to get started!

 What if my camper has a specific need?

-The Camp Cale team strives to create an environment in which every camper can experience a fun and memorable time on our campus.
-We will promote and maintain a safe, positive environment that encourages self-confidence and personal development while taking part in our camp program.
+The Camp Cale team is dedicated to creating a fun and memorable experience for every camper.
+We strive to provide a safe, positive environment that fosters self-confidence and personal growth throughout our camp program.

 What about camper medications?